 I felt welcomed and comforted by the Source of light and love.
 Without words, I was enveloped in hope for all existence.
 I was filled with song.
-As I soared like a dove into the light, I sang tones of infinite gratitude for The One who gives life to all.
+As I soared like a dove into the light, I sang tones of infinite gratitude for the One who gives life to all.

 I yearned to share this sense of hope with everyone, especially with my worried parents.

 I suddenly found myself hovering gently near the ceiling of a sparse, white Israeli bathroom.
 Below, my parents were huddled over a little blond girl.
-Hey, that would be me!
+I realized, that would be me!
 I could swoop down to let them know I was ok.
 I would tell them of the light and love which shone down through them and through all that is!

 Within a moment I was back in my body, shivering uncontrollably.
 My parents quickly wrapped me in warm towels and in a tearful embrace.

 My mother said that I had fainted.
 She described how, when I awoke, I spoke repeatedly of a light.
 I was not sure she knew what light I was talking about.